 Every employer needs to pay their workers for their overtime work.
 Most companies have their overtime pay like half of your usual hourly rate.
 But cases of non-payment for overtime are increasing.
 Billions of unpaid wages are recovered, but many cases often go unreported.

-If you or someone you know has faced issues regarding non-payment of overtime work, contact Parsippany Employment Attorney to understand their legal rights.
+If you or someone you know has faced issues regarding non-payment of overtime work, contact overtime pay attorney hudson county nj to understand their legal rights.

 What to do when your employer does not pay you for overtime work?